GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Content

-Content for the questions on this site were taken from - https://intl.startrek.com/ultimate-star-trek-captains-trivia-quiz and https://entertainment.ie/tv/tv-news/the-ultimate-star-trek-the-next-generation-quiz-209297/
+Content for the questions on this site were taken from - https://intl.startrek.com/ultimate-star-trek-captains-trivia-quiz and https://entertainment.ie/tv/tv-news/the-ultimate-star-trek-the-next-generation-quiz-209297/.

+The text for the images on the end page was taken from wikipedia. - https://www.wikipedia.org/

-The quotes used for the end page were taken from the show star trek
+The quotes used for the end page were taken from the show star trek.

 All other text was writen by me.

 ### Media

 Images for this site were found using google images.
-They are all images from the shows of Star Trek
+They are all images from the shows of Star Trek.

 ### Code